gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 2. If you are in the middle of a command line, it will complete using the already typed characters and the names of files and directories in your pwd.

-If you hit `tab` one time, and there is an unambiguous matching command or file the could be completed, it will complete it as far as it can until there is ambiguity again.
+If you hit `tab` one time, and there is an unambiguous matching command or file that could be completed, it will complete it as far as it can until there is ambiguity again.
 If you hit `tab` twice, it will show you all the possibly matching files or commands.

+##### command completion

 For instance, say you want to run bowtie2.
-You could type out bowtie2, or you could:
+You could type out the program name, or you could:

-##### command completion

 - enter `bowti` on the command line and hit `tab` once.
 It should complete to `bowtie2`
 - try hitting `tab` twice more at this point.
 You will see the other commands that begin with bowtie2.
 - enter `b` on the command line and hit `tab` twice.
 You will see all the commands that begin with `b`.

-##### command completion
+##### filename completion

 `cd` to get to your home directory.
 Then type:

 - `ls D` then hit `tab` twice.
 You should see Desktop, Downloads, and Documents, which are all the directories that begin w/ D
 - now type `ls De` and hit `tab` once.
 This should complete to Desktop, since De is enough to distinguish Desktop from Downloads and Documents.

 Becoming comfortable with tab completion will make your life much easier when typing commmands.
+It also helps you avoid typos that make commands fail.

 ### Wildcards